 25-600MM in a nice size body WITH constant 2.8 !!
 This is a major plus for me

 Fully articulated LCD that seems larger without the wide plastic frame

-With the 11.25.15 firmware update the focus after the fact or post focus is simple awesome and I can’t wait to try it for focus stacking.
+With the 11.25.15 firmware update, the post focus, or focus after the fact is simply awesome and I can’t wait to try it for focus stacking.
 It actually takes a video for this.

 I can use all my fz200 52mm filters and close up glass

 Finally, unlike the fz1000, the battery door hinges so that I can leave my tripod plate on and still get to the battery and card.
 That’s a biggie.